CityONE Megamall

-CityONE Megamall is a shopping complex located in Kuching, Sarawak, Malaysia.
+CityONE Megamall (一城悦荟美佳广场) is a shopping complex located in Kuching, Sarawak, Malaysia.
 It is owned by CityONE MC Sdn.
 Bhd. and completed in 2012 by Kenbest Sdn.
 Bhd.

 Architecture

 CityONE Megamall has a total floor area of approximately 1.5 million square feet over four storeys.
 Its exterior design draws inspiration from the Beijing National Stadium and incorporates Sarawak's significance of bird’s nest products.
 The steel lines forming the "nest" alone cost RM 6.1 million, and if laid end-to-end would stretch up to five kilometres.
 The overall construction was cost around RM 15 million.

 The mall is divided into three main retail zones, namely "zone ABCD", the "inner mall" and "mall 2".
 It is fully air-conditioned and equipped with escalators and elevators.

 Tenants

 CityONE Megamall houses a total of 400 retail outlets.
 Notable tenants include Metrojaya, Golden Screen Cinemas, and Celebrity Fitness.
 Other establishments within the mall include the Japanese restaurant Rising Ramen (雷神), the supermarket Everrise (永昇), and the Spay Global office, among others.